-- Review the section: Running a Notebook server - Related: Configuring a language kernel to run in the Notebook server enables your server to run other languages, like R or Julia.
+- Running a Notebook server - Related: Configuring a language kernel to run in the Notebook server enables your server to run other languages, like R or Julia.

-2.1.3 NbClassic front-end client
+8.3 NbClassic front-end client

-Configuring the NbClassic frontend
+8.3.1 Configuring the NbClassic frontend

 Note: The ability to configure the nbclassic frontend UI and preferences is still a work in progress.